Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Spatially covariant gravity with an auxiliary scalar field

-Generally, the Lagrangian in (\ref{actionK}) may be nonlinear in $K_{ij}$, which makes the explicit inversion of velocity $\dot{h}_{ij}$ in terms of the momentum $\pi^{ij}$ impossible.
-This problem can be solved by rewriting (\ref{actionK}) in an equivalent form:
+Generally, the Lagrangian in (\ref{actionK}) may be nonlinear in $K_{ij}$, which makes the explicit reversion of velocity $\dot{h}_{ij}$ in terms of the momentum $\pi^{ij}$ impossible.
+This problem can be solved by rewriting (\ref{actionK}) in an equivalent form

-where the action $S\left(\phi,N,h_{ij},{}^{3}R_{ij},B_{ij};\mathrm{D}_{i}\right)$ is the same as (\ref{actionK}) with $K_{ij}$ replaced by $B_{ij}$.
-This strategy of using a Lagrange multiplier to linearize the velocities was employed in \citep{Gao:2018znj,Gao:2019twq}.
-The equations of motion for $\varLambda^{ij}$ ensure that the auxiliary field $B_{ij}$ is exactly equal to $K_{ij}$.
-Thus, the two actions are equivalent, at least at the classical level.
-By making use of the equation of motion for the auxiliary field $B_{ij}$, we can determine the Lagrange multiplier $\varLambda^{ij}$ as
+where the action $S\left(\phi,N,h_{ij},{}^{3}R_{ij},B_{ij};\mathrm{D}_{i}\right)$ is the same action as (\ref{actionK}) with $K_{ij}$ replaced by $B_{ij}$.
+This strategy of using the Lagrange multiplier to linearize the velocities has been used in \citep{Gao:2018znj,Gao:2019twq}.
+The equations of motion for $\varLambda^{ij}$ ensure the auxiliary field $B_{ij}$ to be exactly identical to $K_{ij}$.
+Thus the two actions are equivalent, at least at the classical level.
+By making use of the equation of motion for the auxiliary field $B_{ij}$, we can fix the Lagrangian multiplier $\varLambda^{ij}$ as